floenavi/floenavi/FEATURES.md

 Modifications to an existing grid can only be performed from one tablet.
-When a tablet is making changes to a grid, i.e. adding or removing base stations, these changes are first only recorded to the tablet.
+When a tablet is making changes to a grid, i.e. adding or removing base stations, these changes must be done from a single tablet.

-The syncserver will accept one update to the additional base stations of a grid.
+The SyncServer will accept only one update to the additional base stations of a grid.
 Any further modifications to the additional stations need to be authorized similar to the deletion of a grid.

 ```
-curl -X DELETE -H "Authorization:  Bearer <token>" http://localhost:8080/grid/additional-stations
+curl -X DELETE -H "Authorization:  Bearer <token>" http://10.0.2.2:8080/grid/additional-stations
 ```

 `<token>` needs to be replaced by the `base64` encoded `adminToken` that is specified also in the